 At Monument, we connect members with licensed physicians to go over their treatment goals and discuss medication options to stop drinking, and licensed therapists to address psychological influences.
 As part of their online alcohol treatment program, members meet with their Care Team to personalize their treatment plan in a way that empowers them to reach their unique goals.

 Care for yourself while caring for someone in recovery

 If someone you care about has an unhealthy relationship with alcohol, it can be incredibly stressful.
 When learning more about alcohol use disorder (and why there’s no one definition of a ‘drinking problem’), remember that a fundamental part of being able to support your loved one is related to your own wellbeing.
 It’s important that you are emotionally ready before having these conversations.
 Are there any ways you can start putting more care toward yourself and your needs today?

 You are not alone in this, and it’s not on your shoulders to “solve” unhealthy drinking behaviors.
-There are many resources to assist you and your loved ones, including tools for identifying signs of codependency, and guidance on how to build healthy boundaries.
+There are many resources to assist you and your loved ones while navigating the alcohol recovery timeline, including tools for identifying signs of codependency, and guidance on how to build healthy boundaries.
 We are here for you.
 Join friends and family of people navigating sobriety or moderation to discuss how to support yourself and your loved one’s recovery.

 Even if a conversation seems nerve-wracking at first, you have options and support.
 No matter where you are on the journey, making the decision to find a new path will empower you and your loved one toward a better future, one you both so deserve.